juju4/ansible-harden-windows/README.md

 It also sometimes stall on ` Waiting for WinRM to become available...` ==> just stop it and restart

+* ```Cannot dot-source this command because it was defined in a different language mode.
+To invoke this command without importing its contents, omit the '.' operator.```
+It happens with Applocker enabled and non-administrator user because of Constrained Powershell.
+See https://www.sysadmins.lv/blog-en/powershell-50-and-applocker-when-security-doesnt-mean-security.aspx

 ## FAQ

 Extra read